Monstera Peru is an easy-to-care plant widely admired for its glossy, dark green, and deeply veined foliage.

 When left unpruned outside, the plant can grow 20 feet long.

-Monstera Peru: All about Pruning
+Monstera Peru: All About Growth Rate

 Propagation Methods for Monstera Peru